ayytdfrench/The-Stoker-Serials/encoding-guide.md

     <head>, <body>, <p>

 Start each chapter with a `head` that contains introductions to each version (if applicable).
-Follow `head` with `p` tags that hold each line information (chapter, diary name, etc.)
+Follow `head` with `p` tags that hold each line of information (chapter, diary name, etc.)

 Encode by paragraph structure set in the novel, so within `body` after `head`, begin each new paragraph with a `p` and fill the content of that tag with the text of the paragraph from the novel version.